-Our school embraces a spirit of diversity, collaboration, and hard work.
+The Curtis Guild School embraces a spirit of diversity, collaboration, and hard work.
 We are committed to our students’ personal and academic achievement.

-Guild students are happy and thoughtful students, who are engaged in a rigorous curriculum.
+Our staff is caring and committed to the success of every student and embodies a spirit of community and teamwork.
+Guild students are happy and thoughtful students who are engaged in our rigorous curriculum.
 Teachers are supportive, hardworking, and knowledgeable.

 - An award-winning staff, including Educator of the Year (2008); Milken National Teacher Award (2006); Teacher of the Year in Bilingual Education, and Nationally Board Certified Teacher (2009)

 - On-site counseling for students

-* K-8 Pathways: Guaranteed assignment to the Edwards Middle School or Umana Academy.
+- Guaranteed assignment to the Edwards Middle School or Umana Academy.